 WARNING: Values other than the right to free speech and expression are prioritized.
 (0)

-YELLOW: Policies that restrict a more limited amount of protected expression or, because of vague wording, could be used to restrict protected expression. (.25)
+YELLOW: Policies that restrict a more limited amount of protected expression or, due to vague wording, could restrict protected expression. (.25)

 GREEN: No serious threats to speech. (+1)